stangeor/USA-Regional-Sales-Analysis/README.md

   transactional data into actionable insights that improved regional sales performance.

- Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.
+  for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.

 ---